 Their son, Dr. Elisha Flagg, a physician, also lived at 190 Commonwealth (and maintained his offices there) until his marriage in November of 1909 to Eleanor Amelia Marguerite Cecilia (Shattuck) Whitney, the widow of Hugh Whitney.
 Before their marriage, she had lived at 14 Gloucester.
 After their marriage, Elisha and Eleanor Flagg moved to 164 Marlborough.

-In mid-1919, 190 Commonwealth was purchased from Elisha Flagg by Marcellus Seth Ayer and his wife, Hattie Mabel (Dodge) Ayer.
-The sale was reported by the Boston Globe on June 18, 1919.
+On May 26, 1919, 190 Commonwealth was purchased from Elisha Flagg by Marcellus Seth Ayer.
+He and his wife, Hattie Mabel (Dodge) Ayer, made it their home.

 Marcellus Ayer was a former wholesale grocer.
-In 1883, he founded the Working Union of Progressive Spiritualists (renamed in 1885 as The Spiritual Fraternity), and which built the First Spiritual Temple at 26 Exeter (181 Newbury), across the alley from 190 Commonwealth.
+In 1883, he founded the Working Union of Progressive Spiritualists which built the First Spiritual Temple at 26 Exeter (181 Newbury), across the alley from 190 Commonwealth.
 In 1914, it was converted into the Exeter Street Theatre, which he operated and his wife managed.
 The Ayers also lived at 181 Newbury until buying 190 Commonwealth.

-In June of 1919, Hattie Ayer applied for (and subsequently received) permission to construct a two-car garage at the rear of 190 Commonwealth (which abuts the First Spiritual Temple, across the public alley).
+In June of 1919, Hattie Ayer applied for (and subsequently received) permission to construct a two-car garage at the rear of 190 Commonwealth.

 Marcellus Ayer died in January of 1921.
-Hattie Ayer continued to live at 190 Commonwealth during the 1921-1922 winter season, but moved thereafter and by 1924 was living in an apartment at 8 Gloucester.
+Hattie Ayer continued to live at 190 Commonwealth during the 1921-1922 winter season, but moved thereafter and by the 1923-1924 season was living in an apartment at 8 Gloucester.
 During the 1925-1926 winter season, she was living in an apartment at 180 Commonwealth, and by 1927, she had moved to an apartment at 90 Commonwealth.
-In that year, she remarried to Salvatore Paparone, a dancing teacher, and moved to an apartment at 90 Commonwealth, where she died in 1930.
+In that year, she remarried to Salvatore Paparone, a dancing teacher.
+They continued to live at 90 Commonwealth, where she died in 1930.

-By 1923, 190 Commonwealth was the home of Charles Barnard Prince and his wife, Halldis (Möller) Prince.
-In 1922, they had lived at 256 Beacon.
+By the 1922-1923 winter season, 190 Commonwealth was the home of Charles Barnard Prince and his wife, Halldis (Möller) Prince.
+They previously had lived at 256 Beacon.

 Charles and Halldis Prince continued to live at 190 Commonwealth 1926, but had moved to 16 Charles River Square by 1927.

-In December of 1929, the New England Trust Company applied for (and subsequently received) permission to cut connecting doors between 188 and 190 Commonwealth.
+In December of 1929, the Fay estate applied for (and subsequently received) permission to cut connecting doors between 188 and 190 Commonwealth.